vbfox/blog/_drafts/fable-react-1-react-in-fable-land.md

             // And it can also be used to unconditionally return null, rendering nothing li [] [ str "😃"; ofOption None ]

-            // ofList allow to expose a list to react, as with any list of elements
+            // ofList allows to expose a list to react, as with any list of elements
             // in React each need an unique and stable key [1;2;3]
                 |> List.map(fun i ->